jaidonlybbert/MixedPrecisionBlockQR/README.md

 # What this project is
 * 100% free to use for anything
-* A reference for future researchers implementing a parallel QR algorithm (including our references!)
+* A reference for future researchers implementing a parallel QR algorithm
 * A way to test FP16 error performance for the Block QR algorithm using TensorCores
-* A low-level C++ implementation using functional programming
+* A low-level C++ implementation
-    * Very few dependencies (just CUDA)
+    * Very few libraries (just CUDA)
     * Adaptable to alternate parallel processors

 # What this project isn't